COPYRIGHT REMOVAL

 What Is Fair Use?

-The determination over whether a particular use of copyright-protected content falls under the fair use doctrine will require a consideration of several factors, including:
+Determining whether a particular use of copyright-protected content falls under the fair use doctrine will require a consideration of several factors, including:

 1. Purpose and character of the use, including whether the use is of a commercial nature or is for nonprofit educational purposes